kailash-manasarovar/statement/docs/timeline/2022/september.md

 ### Piano

 - My teacher is Maria Hontanilla Alfonso.
-- Porsche  is her student also.
+- [Porsche](../early-years/2013.md#meeting-porsche) is her student also.
 This doesn't make sense because Porsche was in the first year in 2015-16, which means she should have finished her studies two years previously.
 - It's even more curious given that Porsche has clearly done no practice in 6 years.
-- Whenever I go to class, Porsche is finishing her class, and I wait 20/30 minutes while she eats into my class time (because she was late) before she leaves.
+- Whenever I go to class, Porsche is finishing her class and I wait 20/30 minutes while she eats into my class time (because she was late) before she finishes.
-- Then Porsche spends 10/15/20 minutes talking to her before she actually leaves.
+- Then Porsche spends 10/15/20 minutes talking to Maria before she actually leaves.
-- Sometimes I'm left with 10 minutes of class.
+- Sometimes I'm left with just 10 minutes of class.
 - This is a weekly occurrence.
-- I'm unable to stay later as I'm working and my hours aren't so flexible.
+- I'm unable to stay later as I'm working and my hours aren't flexible.
 - It feels purposeful but I don't complain.
-I feel like complaining will make them feel justified about something.
+- I feel like complaining will make them feel justified about something.

 ### Harmony

 - The teacher is Adrià Gil Boronat, an erratic and extremely nervous man in his fifties.
 - One of my classmates is Samuel Viciano Herranz who has near perfect English.
 He is Domingo's student.
-- Samuel was studying singing at the Javea conservatory but moved to study piano in Dénia instead.
+- Samuel had been studying singing at the Javea conservatory but moved to study piano in Dénia instead.
 It's not clear why.
+He doesn't have a good reason for it and his singing voice is amazing.
+- Samuel makes a huge effort to help me throughout this year with translation and explanations of things the teacher says.
+After the end of the course, in [June 2023](../2023/june.md), Samuel rarely speaks to me.
 - Samuel tells me he used to be a student of Elaine Black.
 I cry when he tells me this and have to leave the room.
 This is not like me normally.
-- Elvira Valdivia Escribano is also in this class.
+- Elvira is also in this class.
 She is a minor child and she is Domingo's student also.
 - Elvira has a sister, Lucía, in the year above who is also Domingo's student.

 !!! warning "Elvira and Lucía"
     - Elvira and Lucía have moved to Dénia from Madrid.
     - They live with their mother who is very rich and possibly a widow or divorced.
     - Domingo is often seen alone with Elvira and Lucía in the town.
-    - Domingo is alone with them a lot and will have had unfettered access to their phones.
+    - Domingo is alone with them a lot and will have had unfettered access to their mobiles as he does with all his students.
-    - At some point, Samuel informs me they are buying a Steinway piano.
+    - At some point, Samuel informs me that the girl's mother is buying a Steinway piano.
-    - I am concerned about the safety of the girls and their mother.
+    - I am concerned about the safety of these females.

 !!! tip "Sara"
     - A girl called Sara Pastor de Miguel attends classes this year, but she does not return for year 4.
-    - She looks a lot like the trumpet teacher and I now wonder if she could be his daughter, or a close family member, sent to report back on the unconsenting British rape porn star.
+    - She looks a lot like (one of) the trumpet teachers and I now wonder if she could be a daughter, or a close family member, sent to report back on the unconsenting British rape porn star.
-    - Could the people of Dénia really be this evil?

 !!! info "A curious irony"
     - The harmony teacher minds me of Gene Hackman and I start thinking about the film, The Conversation, where Gene Hackman is recording and eavesdropping on a conversation between lovers.

+    <iframe width="1280" height="720" src="https://www.youtube.com/embed/elJL5D6HTvA" title="The Conversation (1974) ORIGINAL TRAILER [HD 1080p]" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-    - I think of the piano music from that film and find it, and practice it often at the conservatory.
+    - I think of the piano music from that film.
+    - I find it and practice it often at the conservatory.

+    <iframe width="857" height="228" src="https://www.youtube.com/embed/RUsEIdHxBPk" title="Main theme from The Conversation (1974)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Choir